Prospecting for Links Like a Pro

 The different search operators for Google:

-• ~ (tilde operator): With the tilde, you are telling Google to return synonyms of your search.
-For example, the query ~helmet will return results for helmet, cap, hat, etc.
+~ (tilde operator): With the tilde, you are telling Google to return synonyms of your search.
+For example, the query ~helmet will return results for helmet, cap, hat, etc.- Unfortunately, Google no longer recognizes this as an advanced search operator.

 Search Operators Useful for Google's Blog Search: